acdh-oeaw/Teaching_CBS4DH/lectures/git/git_1.md

 Before we actually make changes to the repository, it is important we make sure that everything is set up correctly.

-1. One-time Git setup (set author info, text editor, line endings):
+1. One-time Git setup (set author info, text editor, line endings).
+If you just want to see what values are contained here before editing, type the command without the part between quotes, e.g. `git config --global user.name`.
     + `$ git config --global user.name "<your name>"`
     + `$ git config --global user.email "<username>@users.noreply.github.com"`
     + `$ git config --global core.editor "nano -w"`